 - Dusseldorf's famous gas lamps - it is the city with the most gas lamps in Germany.

-- Drink at least one pint of 'Altbier', a dark beer brewed in the old part of the city, or sip on 'Killepitsch'.
-This is a fruity flavoured liquor made using a mix of 90 different berries, spices and herbs.
+- Drink at least one pint of Altbier, a dark beer brewed in the old part of the city, or sip on Killepitsch.
+This is a fruity-flavored liquor made using a mix of 90 different berries, spices and herbs.

 - See the Old Town at night.
 The area is famous for its great nightlife as visitors crawl "the longest bar in the world."